Gabaldonlab/crossmapper/README.md

 Based on in-silico read simulation and back-mapping to the original genomes of sequenced organisms, Crossmapper allows the users to assess the rate of incorrect unique and multimapped reads to non-corresponding genomes and thus helps to optimize the sequencing parameters such as the read lenght, paired/single-end, mapping parameters, etc., prior to performing the actual sequencing experiment.

-General description, authors, citation, license
+Crossmapper is distribued under the GNU GENERAL PUBLIC LICENSE v3.

 # Step by step tutorial
 In our step-by-step tutorial

 # Installation and setup
-We have implemented the Crossmapper in Python3 as an Anaconda package.
+We have implemented the Crossmapper in Python 3.6 as an Anaconda package.
 Thus, the Crossmapper installation is as easy as any other Anaconda package, without a need to solve any dependency issues.

+If anaconda or miniconda package managers are installed, simply run:

+`conda install -c bioconda crossmapper`

+to install crossmapper and all its dependencies.

-The examplified procedure of Crossmapper installation can be found in our step-by-step tutorial.
+The examplified procedure of Crossmapper installation and optional specific enviroment creation can be found in our step-by-step tutorial.

 # Usage and options

-The basic usage argument can be found by `typing crossmap.py -h`:
+The basic usage arguments of Crossmapper can be found by typing `crossmap.py -h` in the command line:
 ```
 usage: crossmap.py [-h] [-v] {DNA,RNA} ...